 If you’re working to rebuild your credit after past mistakes or are trying to establish credit for the first time, this card may be able to help you.

 The security deposit starts at $49, there’s no annual or foreign transaction fee, and you can increase the credit line by increasing your deposit.

 For those that have strong credit, a secured card may not fit your needs.
-But, if you’re looking for a secured card with a low deposit and minimal fees, Capital One’s® card could a good choice.
+But, if you’re looking for a secured card with a low deposit and minimal fees, Capital One’s card could be a good choice.

 Higher Credit Limit Then the Security Deposit

-Unlike with some other secured cards, the Capital One® Secured MasterCard® card’s credit limit may be higher than your security deposit.
+Unlike with some other secured cards, the Secured MasterCard from Capital One card’s credit limit may be higher than your security deposit.
 Regardless of whether you're asked to make a $49, $99, or $200 deposit, the limit starts at $200.

 There is a late fee of $27 for the first late payment and up to $35 for additional late during the subsequent six months.
 To avoid the late payment fee, you could set up automatic payments for at least the minimum amount due.

 There is also a fee for cash advances, the greater of $10 or 3 percent of the advance, but there’s no fee to transfer a balance to the card.